 Cars, exercise equipments, leather & suede, furniture, watches, sporting goods, electronics, books.

 Once you’ve chosen your ideal marketplace and got your products photographed and listed, Parcel2Go can save you time and money on your shipping costs.

-Not only do we compare the best couriers for you to find the cheapest shipping prices in the UK, you can also easily integrate marketplaces like Etsy, eBay, and Amazon with Smart Send to automate your orders - making your logistics cheaper and easier.
-For example, you can set it up so all orders from Etsy under 2kg are sent with Hermes – it’s as easy as that!
+Not only do we compare the best couriers for you to find the cheapest shipping prices in the UK, you can also easily integrate marketplaces like Etsy, eBay, WooCommerce, Wix and Amazon with Smart Send to automate your orders - making your logistics cheaper and easier.
+For example, you can set it up so all orders from Etsy under 2kg are sent with Evri – it’s as easy as that!